About

 IOM Nigeria — Maiduguri, Nigeria

-Built the cluster information management system from scratch — dashboards, factsheets, gap analysis mappings — for one of Africa's largest humanitarian operations during the Boko Haram crisis.
+Built the cluster IM system from scratch — dashboards, factsheets, gap analysis — while developing data-driven flood contingency plans, GIS vulnerability mapping, and risk analysis products for one of Africa's largest humanitarian operations during the Boko Haram crisis.

 Information Management Officer — Food Security Sector